pootlepress/pootle-page-builder/readme.txt

  * 5.0.0 is a major release, Please backup your site before updating from 4.x.x

 == Changelog ==

+= 5.8.1 =
+* Security: the cloud template save endpoint now requires a nonce and the capability to edit theme options.
+Previously any logged in user could write arbitrary data into a site option.
+* Security: the prebuilt layouts endpoint now checks that the user can edit posts, which is what it always claimed to do.

 = 5.8.0 =
 * Fix - Removed unused legacy licence-manager code that contained a file PHP 7.1+ cannot parse